 The Leviton Decora Smart Wi-Fi 600W Dimmer supports dimmable LED and CFL lights up to 300W and incandescents up to 600W.
 It can be controlled directly from a smartphone or tablet app over Wi-Fi.

-The Leviton Decora Smart Wi-Fi Plug-In Dimmer enables control of plug-in devices over Wi-Fi with a free smartphone app.
-Supports dimmable LEDs, incandescents, and fluorescents up to 300W.
+The Leviton Decora Smart Wi-Fi Mini Plug-In Dimmer (2nd Gen) adds Dim/Brighten control of plug-in devices over Wi-Fi with free smartphone app.
+Supports dimmable LEDs, incandescents, and fluorescents.

 Door/window sensors are magnetic sensors that report changes in the status of open/close objects, which include doors, windows, gates, cabinets, and other similar objects.
 These sensors typically consist of two components: a sensor and a magnet.
 The sensor installs on the door/window frame, and the magnet installs on the door/window itself.
 When the sensor detects the magnet has moved away (usually more than an inch) a notification is triggered.